Mai Chen: Voluntary work

-Chen has previously sat on the Yvonne Smith Scholarship Committee which awards scholarships to women, including those whom want to study post-graduate law.
+Chen has previously sat on the Yvonne Smith Scholarship Committee which awards scholarships to women, including those who want to study post-graduate law.
 She also was a member of the selection panel for the New Zealander of the Year award in 2019.

+In 2024, Chen established the Mai Chen Legal Innovation Award, to be granted annually to the Otago University law student who produces the most innovative piece of legal writing.